dimsemenov/Magnific-Popup/website/documentation.md

 <code class="def">false</code>

-If set to `true` lightbox is opened if the user clicked on the middle mouse button.
+If set to `true` lightbox is opened if the user clicked on the middle mouse button, or click with command/ctrl key.
 Option works only when you initialize Magnific Popup from DOM element.

 ### mainClass